 Instead of skulking on shady street corners, drug users can now order up their weekend supply of cocaine, ecstasy, MDMA and other Class A drugs from the click of a mouse.

-But for an increasing number of clubbers and drug users across Brighton and Hove, ordering class A drugs is as easy as buying a DVD.
+For an increasing number of clubbers and drug users across Brighton and Hove, ordering class A drugs is as easy as buying a DVD.
+BEN LEO reports.

 Welcome to the online drugs marketplace of Silk Road.